The Beard

 "The Beard" is the 102nd episode of the NBC situation comedy Seinfeld.
 This is the 16th episode for the sixth season.
 It aired on February 9, 1995.
-In this episode, Elaine falls in love with a gay friend while serving as a beard for him, Jerry is subjected to a polygraph test to determine whether or not he has ever seen Melrose Place, and George goes on a blind date with a woman who turns out to be bald.
+In this episode, Elaine acts as a gay man's beard, but her pretend affection for him becomes real.
+The toupéed George declares himself too good for a bald woman, and Jerry must hide from a polygraph test that he watches Melrose Place as a guilty pleasure.